arleigh418/Web-Crawler/README.md

 Important!
 If the web update, it may need to be modified.

-It is a simple example for web crawler with selenium.This example is
+There are some examples for web crawler with selenium.These examples are

 https://news.cnyes.com/news/cat/tw_stock  (鉅亨網_台股) -->Gihun_bug